Átila Abreu: Formula BMW

 Despite beginning his karting career in 1996, 2003 saw his debut in the Formula BMW ADAC championship with Team Rosberg.
 Abreu finished ninth in the championship and second in the Rookie Cup with two podiums at Norisring and A1-Ring.
 He switched teams, joining ADAC Mittelrhein e.V. for 2004 and finished the season as runner-up with two wins at Adria International Raceway and Nürburgring.

 Formula Three

 In 2005, Abreu stepped up to the Formula 3 Euro Series with Mücke Motorsport.
 He finished fifteenth in the standings after taking seven point-scoring finishes.

 Stock Car Brasil

-After competitions in Europe he returned in Brazil for participating in local series, including Stock Car Brasil.
-In 2008, competed in Stock Car V8, JF Racing team and was elected the pilot surprise team, which finished in eighth place.
-In 2010, the pilot won the first race of his career in Stock Car.
+After competitions in Europe, Abreu returned to Brazil to participate in local series, including Stock Car Brasil.
+In 2008, he competed in Stock Car V8, JF Racing team and was elected the pilot surprise team, which finished in eighth place.
+In 2010, Abreu won the first race of his career in Stock Car.